 There’s a lot of buzz about my new hair challenge.
 I’m calling it, HairLine Challenge … wow what a stretch.

-My free 30 minute Skype consults are picking up an issue that is affecting women everywhere, traction alopecia.
-Traction alopecia is simply losing hair at your hair line because of tugging at your temple too tightly.
+My Skype Consultations are picking up an issue that is affecting women everywhere, traction alopecia.
+Traction alopecia is simply losing hair at your hairline because of tugging at your temple too tightly.

 This challenge is simple, aiming to grow back the hair at our temples and changing the way we treat it.
 Let’s move from mistreating our hair and wondering why it won’t grow, to treating it well, and seeing the results right before our eyes.

-So … for those who have weak edges of have mistreated their edges, Phro’s HAIRLINE CHALLENGE has been made for you, that friend you always talk about, your aunty, your mommy… Bless someone today … forward this here link to them.
+For those who have weak edges of have mistreated their edges, this challenge has been made for you, that friend you always talk about, your aunty, your mommy… Bless someone today … forward this here link to them.

 There are a few things you will have to change permanently if you’re to treat your edges nicely: